bisforboman/exjobb/WorkPlan.md

 When half the project is completed - hopefully when a working example is completed - a mid presentation is planned for presenting the work.
 If a smaller mid-presentation is preferred I will devote more time to the practical studies.

 At the end of the work, a final presentation is also planned for presenting the master thesis.

+### Out of Office

+Two weeks in August are noted in the gant schedule as re-exam, those weeks will be spent studying for it.